-Adding the following to your .emacs will save you a keystroke: now C-
+Adding the following to your .emacs will save you a keystroke:

-Now the key combinations for storing points and regions are as follows
+Which means the key combinations for storing points and regions are as follows

 C-` space q Store point in register q C-` j q Jump to point stored in register q C-` s q Store region in register q C-` i q Insert text from register q